+Your dog’s gaging can sound like he has a hairball on his throat.
 Sometimes, coughing can be an indicator of a serious condition, and sometimes, it can just be a symptom of a plain cold.
-Some of the causes of dog coughing may be:
+Some of the causes of dog coughing that may sound like he has a hairball on his throat can be:

 Kennel cough: It is a highly contagious disease, and can be caused by bacteria or a number of viruses.
 Even though it may be disturbing and upsetting, it is not usually dangerous.
 If you want to know more about this condition, you can read all the info in our Kennel Cough blog.